yuuki1967/codeql-workshops-staging/cpp/introduction/session-1/codeql-workshop-cpp-empty-if-stmt.md

 if (x)
   return 0;
 ```
 This reveals a feature of QL - proscriptive typing.
-By specifying that the variable `block` has type "Block", we are actually asserting some logical conditions on that variable i.e. that it represents a block.
+By specifying that the variable `block` has type "BlockStmt", we are actually asserting some logical conditions on that variable i.e. that it represents a block.
 In doing so, we have also limited the set of if statements to only those where the then part is associated with a block.

 3. Update your query to report only blocks with `0` stmts.
     <details>